Lucas-Curran/KanaSRS/README.md

   - Mastery of each kana based on a level system
 - Option for timed modes that encourage quick thinking of characters

-## What makes JWriter different from all the other hundreds of Japanese learning apps?
+## What makes KanaSRS different from all the other hundreds of Japanese learning apps?

 - Completely free, no subscription based fees or advertisements
 - Built in spaced repetition system to encourage best study practices